A Star Is Burns: Production

-The Critic was a short-lived animated series that revolved around the life of movie critic Jay Sherman.
+The Critic was an animated series that revolved around the life of movie critic Jay Sherman.
 It was created by Al Jean and Mike Reiss, who had previously written for The Simpsons but left after the fourth season, and executive produced by James L. Brooks.
-Jon Lovitz, who had previously guest starred in several episodes of The Simpsons, starred as Jay Sherman, and it also featured the voices of The Simpsons regulars Nancy Cartwright, Doris Grau, and Russi Taylor.
+Jon Lovitz, who had previously guest starred in several episodes of The Simpsons, starred as Jay Sherman, and it also featured the voices of Simpsons regulars Nancy Cartwright, Doris Grau, and Russi Taylor.
 It was first broadcast on ABC in January 1994, and was well received by critics.
 However, the series did not catch on with viewers and it was put on hiatus after six weeks.
 It returned in June 1994 and completed airing its initial production run.

 For the second season of The Critic, James L. Brooks cut a deal with the Fox network to have the series switch over.
 The episode was pitched by Brooks, who had wanted a crossover that would help launch The Critic on Fox, and he thought having a film festival in Springfield would be a good way to introduce Sherman.
 After Brooks pitched the episode, the script was written by Ken Keeler.
 Although David Mirkin was executive producer for most of the sixth season, the episode was executive produced by Al Jean and Mike Reiss.
 Jay Sherman's appearance was given a makeover: he was made yellow and given an overbite.